Leo-nova/Project-Arken/README.md

 Core principles:
 - Make prompt engineering accessible to everyone
 - Keep AI on-topic in long conversations and reduce hallucinations
-- Allow fast persona switching across business and creative scenarios
+- Allow quick deployment of the right Persona across different scenarios, serving both business and creative needs
-- Unlock the real efficiency of AI Agents
+- Help AI Agents perform with the efficiency they’re meant to deliver

 🌏 Looking for the **original Chinese docs**?
 Check out [`Cognito-zhTW`](./Cognito-zhTW) — the birthplace of the framework.